-What are LEO satellites, and why should you care about iPhone 13 low Earth orbit capabilities
+What are LEO satellites, and why should you care about iPhone 14 low Earth orbit capabilities

 And no, Apple isn’t trying to get you away from your carrier — they’re their best partners — but the Cupertino giant realizes the need for such a system in the coming years.
 The company might build a carrier of its own via LEO satellites, but it has no plans around that as of now, according to Mark Gurman.

 So what’s the system being built for right now?
 Mark Gurman has said that Apple is testing the iPhone 13’s satellite communication for emergency services.
+While that didn't fully happen, we might see it unfold with the current generation iPhone 14 series.
 Think of a situation wherein you’re stuck in a desert with your car’s tire punctured.
 You pick up your phone, try to dial 911, but there’s no cell signal, and hence you can’t call for help.
 This is where Apple’s supposed system comes in.
 Your phone connects to the nearest satellite, and you get help in the remotest of locations out there.

 The feature is being implemented in a very ‘Apple fashion’ too.
 According to Gurman, you’ll be able to type in ‘Emergency SOS’ where you put the contact’s name in the Messages app, and the iPhone will hook you up to the nearest satellite available.
 He even says the system might be able to handle calls as well.

-Note: This story was updated to reflect the new features of the iPhone 14-series, on September 7, by Anton D. Nagy